 Which Class is Right for Me?

-The Yoga classes at Tula are accessible to everyone and will bring union to mind, body and soul.
+The Yoga classes at Tula are accessible to everyone.
 We offer various styles of Yoga with each experienced instructor bringing their own unique style and personality into their class.
-Yoga means Union is NOT a competition or about being flexible.
 We encourage students to go at their own pace and to feel comfortable in class while moving in their own unique way.
 Whether you are a beginner or an experienced Yogi, there is a class for you!
 These are our class suggestions if you are brand new to Yoga: Gentle Yoga, Hatha Yoga, Sunrise & Stretch, Yin Yoga, Restorative Yoga.

 Please check our class description page to see what best fits the style class you are looking for or email us for recommendations!

 What If It’s My First Visit to the Studio?